Detecting the Figure Rotation of Dark Matter Halos with Tidal Streams: Introduction

 In the past decade numerous coherent tidal streams have been detected in the Milky Way halo.
 Since tidal streams consist of a large number of stars on similar orbits they are excellent tracers of the gravitational potential of the Galaxy \citep{johnston_etal_99}.
 Since figure rotation induces an additional ``centrifugal potential'' \citep[herafter BT]{BT08} it alters both the trajectory of a satellite and the morphology and kinematics of its tidal stream.
 In principal, therefore, streams should be sensitive to figure rotation.
 The Sagittarius tidal stream (here after Sgr stream) \citep{mateo_etal_96, mateo_etal_98_sgrstream,majewski_etal_03,majewski_etal_04,carlin_etal_11} is the most prominent, coherent known stream in the MW halo, and indeed in the local universe.
 It has been used by numerous authors to probe the MW potential and is considered a prototype of the dynamical tidally-induced evolution of satellites \citep[for a review see][]{law_majewski_16}.

 The effects of figure rotation are most easily seen in its effects on the morphology of orbits.
 However the orbital periods of halo stars are so long that individual orbits and the effects of halo figure rotation on them are unobservable.
 Tidal streams are good proxies for the orbits of their progenitors and are frequently used to determine the properties of dark matter halos, such as their shapes \citep{johnston_etal_99,eyre_binney_09}.
 If the halo of the MW is triaxial and it does rotate, the Sgr stream with a pericenter radius of 20~kpc and an apocenter radius of 100~kpc from the Galactic center \citep{belokurov_etal_14,hernitschek_etal_17} extending over $\sim 500^\circ$ on the sky is likely to be an ideal probe of figure rotation.
 In this paper we explore how the rotation of a triaxial dark matter halo would alter the structure of a Sgr-like tidal stream.
 We do not attempt to either constrain the pattern speed of figure rotation, or other parameters of the Galactic potential.
-We simply describe the nature of the pseudo forces (Coriolis and centrifugal) resulting from figure rotation about three different axes would alter such a stream and illustrate how figure rotation would alter the stream.
+We simply describe the nature of the pseudo forces (Coriolis and centrifugal) resulting from figure rotation about three different axes and demonstrate how they would alter such a stream.